-Britannia is a Mutual Insurance Association of shipowners throughout the world, which is registered in the United Kingdom (see details at bottom of the page) and regulated by the UK Financial Services Authority.
+Britannia is a Mutual Insurance Association of shipowners throughout the world, which is registered in the United Kingdom (see details at bottom of the page), authorised by the Prudential Regulation Authority ("PRA") and is regulated by the PRA and the Financial Conduct Authority ("FCA"), reference number 202047.

 The fundamental distinction between a Mutual and other types of insurance company is that a Mutual is not trying to make a profit, has no shareholders and exists purely for the benefit of its Members.
 The funds of the Mutual are invested and the investment return is used to benefit the Members.
 The Members are both the insurer and the insured.
 Mutual insurance is collective self-insurance which operates at cost.